bxparks/AceTime/README.md

 #### System Clock Syncing and Heartbeat

-For reasons which are slightly obscure --- see the implementation of `SystemTimeKeeper::getNow()`) for details --- the `getNow()` method must be called periodically to avoid an integer overflow.
+For technical reasons &mdash; see the implementation of `SystemTimeKeeper::getNow()`) &mdash; the `getNow()` method must be called periodically to avoid an integer overflow.
 The maximum period between 2 consecutive calls to `getNow()` is 65.535 seconds.
-We call this the "heartbeat" of the system time keeper.
+We need to implement a "heartbeat" mechanism which simply calls the `getNow()` of the system time keeper.

 Secondly, since the internal `millis()` clock is not very accurate, we must synchronize the system time keeper periodically.
-The frequency would dependend on the accurate of the `millis()` and how expensive it is to call the `getNow()` method of the syncing time provider.
-For a DS3231 time source, syncing once every 10 minutes might work since talking to the RTC chip is cheap.
-For syncing with the `NtpTimeProvider` with an accurate `millis()` maybe once every 12 hours might be good enough.
+The frequency depends on the accurate of the `millis()` and the cost of the call to the `getNow()` method of the syncing time provider.
+For a DS3231 time source, syncing once every 1-10 minutes might work since talking to the RTC chip is cheap.
+For syncing with the `NtpTimeProvider` with an accurate `millis()` maybe once every 1-12 hours might be advisable.

 The `SystemTimeKeeper` provides 2 ways to perform these periodic maintenance actions.